freitas-rodrigo/RPMDforLAMMPS/README.md

     ring_P += data[:,1]
 P = nbeads*kB*T/v * eVA3tobar - ring_P + pair_P/nbeads
 ```
-Where v is the volume per atom and eVA3tobar is a conversion factor from eV/A^2 to bars (this fix has only been tested in metal units).
+Where `v` is the volume per atom and `eVA3tobar` is a units conversion factor from electron-Volt/Angstrom^2 to bars.

 # Author & Contact